matheus-devhub/Demortica/README.md

 ## Issues and Feedback

 If you encounter any issues while navigating Demortica or have feedback to share, please open an issue on my [GitHub repository](https://github.com/theuusc/Demortica/issues).

+## License

+This project is under the [MIT license](LICENSE), which means you are free to use, modify, and distribute it.